 As the game of basketball has evolved (by pushing a player’s comfort level further and further beyond the arc), three-point specialists have become among the most feared players on the court because of their ability to quickly turn the tides in a close game or push one out of reach for good.
-But in the NBA, thanks to a certain inexplainable accuracy, there are just some individuals who strike fear into opposing players — and their fans — on a much more regular basis than others.
+But in the NBA, thanks to a certain inexplainable accuracy, some individuals strike fear into opposing players — and those players’ fans — on a much more regular basis than others.